duzhenlin/duzhenlin-quill-audio-resize-module/README.md

 #### `DisplaySize` - Display pixel size

-Shows the size of the video in pixels near the bottom right of the video.
+Shows the size of the audio in pixels near the bottom right of the audio.

 The look and feel can be controlled with options: